1971–72 NFL playoffs: AFC: Miami Dolphins 27, Kansas City Chiefs 24 (2OT)

 Podolak's 350 all-purpose yards (8 receptions for 110 yards, 17 carries for 85 yards, 3 kickoff returns for 154 yards, two punt returns for one yard) in this game remain an NFL playoff record, and is still the fourth highest total in NFL history.
 "I don't think any one player in a big game, a monumental game like that, had a day like Eddie Podolak had," said Stram after the game.
 Chiefs running back Wendell Hayes added 100 rushing yards, while Wright caught 3 passes for 104 yards.
-Dolphins receiver Paul Warfield finished with 7 receptions for a career postseason high 140 yards, while Dolphins linebacker Nick Buoniconti racked up 20 tackles.
+Dolphins receiver Paul Warfield finished with 7 receptions for a career postseason high 140 yards, while Csonka rushed 24 times for 86 yards and linebacker Nick Buoniconti racked up 20 tackles.
+Kansas City would not reach the playoffs again until 1986 nor reach the Divisional Round until 1991.

 This was the first postseason meeting between the Dolphins and Chiefs.

 Sunday, December 26, 1971

 AFC: Baltimore Colts 20, Cleveland Browns 3

 Don Nottingham scored two touchdowns for the Colts, while their defense limited the Browns to only 165 yards, 11 first downs, and 3 points.

 However, the Browns had plenty of scoring chances early in the game.
 On their first series, quarterback Bill Nelsen completed a 39-yard pass to Fair Hooker, but Rex Kern forced and recovered a fumble from him on the Colts 12-yard line.
 Baltimore had to punt on their ensuing drive, and Leroy Kelly's 48-yard return gave the Browns a first down on the Colts 4.
 All the Browns got from this field position though, was a 16-yard field goal attempt from Don Cockroft that was blocked by defensive tackle Bubba Smith (who would also block another field goal later on.)

 After the blocked field goal, the Colts drove 93 yards in 17 plays, including a 7-yard run by Nottingham on 4th and inches, to score on Nottingham's 1-yard touchdown run.
 Later in the second quarter, Baltimore safety Rick Volk intercepted a pass from Nelsen and returned it 37 yards to the Browns 15-yard line, setting up Nottingham's second touchdown run on a 7-yard burst.

 After three consecutive drives in the third quarter ended in turnovers, Cleveland finally got on the board with a 14-yard field goal by Cockroft.
-But Baltimore stormed right back on 74-yard drive to go up 17-3 on a field goal by Jim O'Brien.
+But Baltimore stormed right back on 74-yard drive to go up 17–3 on a field goal by Jim O'Brien.
 O'Brien added a 14-yard field goal in the fourth quarter to finish off the scoring.

 Nottingham was the sole offensive star for either team with 92 rushing yards, 5 receiving yards, and two scores.

+This would be the Colts' last postseason win representing Baltimore.
+The franchise moved to Indianapolis in 1984 and did not win a playoff game in their new home until 1995.

-This was third postseason meeting between the Colts and Browns.
-Both teams split their previous two meetings.
+This was third postseason meeting between the Colts and Browns, all of which were in Cleveland.
+The teams split their previous two meetings.